 It couldn’t be in a better location.
-The hostel – and the apartments – are in Budapest’s 13th District on the Pest side of the city, central enough to walk to the metro, go for a run along the Danube, or take in a bath house.
-It’s in a residential area with a primary school nearby, supermarket, and lots of local cafes where locals hangout.
+The hostel and the apartments are in Budapest’s 13th District on the Pest side of the city, central enough to walk to the metro, go for a run along the Danube, or take in a Turkish bath.
+It’s in a residential area with a primary school nearby, supermarket, and lots of cafes where locals hangout.

 Tip: Bring your own towel or you can rent one for 600 HUF (or 2 euros)

 We absolutely loved our stay at Aventura.
 If you have a chance to meet Agnes the hostel manager while you’re there, she is such a lovely person to get to know and who makes you feel like family.
-I only wished we could have stayed longer or experienced their apartments but we plan to return to Budapest soon as it has become our new favourite city and Aventura is where we’ll definitely be staying again.
+I only wished we could have stayed longer or experienced their luxury private apartments but we plan to return to Budapest soon as it has become our new favourite city.

 The hostel is also part of Hostelling International, a non-profit network of hostels where all the funds stay in the location and help support the local business.